Kajsa Bergqvist

-Biography

-Career

-Bergqvist was born up in Sollentuna Municipality in Stockholm County.
-Her interest in sport began when she was 6 years old and tried sports such as football, volleyball, badminton, swimming, and cross-country skiing, none of which was able to keep her interest.
+Early life

+Bergqvist was born on 12 October 1976 in Sollentuna Municipality, Stockholm County.

 When she was 10 years old, she was persuaded by her big brother, Anders, to compete in Rösjöloppet, a long-distance track event.
 After that event, she began to try out several athletic events.
+One of her motivational athletes was Carl Lewis.

 Bergqvist continued to train in several athletic events until she was 15 years old, when a new coach, Bengt Jönsson, came to her club, Turebergs FK.
 Soon after his arrival, he and Bergqvist chose to concentrate on the event that was her best, high jump.

+She attended Southern Methodist University in Dallas (USA) in 1995–1999, with a degree in Advertising.